 Messrs.
-Rickard (Chairman) and Nesbitt, Dame DeAnne, Ms. Lavelle, and Ms. Penrose served as members of our Audit Committee during the entire year of 2014.
+Rickard (Chairman) and Nesbitt, Dame DeAnne and Ms. Penrose served as members of our Audit Committee during the entire year of 2015.
+Ms. Petach was appointed to the Audit Committee shortly after being elected to the Board of Directors at the 2015 Annual Meeting.